PSR J1922+37: a 1.9-second pulsar discovered in the direction of the old open cluster NGC 6791: Discussion

 NGC~6791 is an unusually old and massive open cluster in our Galaxy \citep{GCH+08}, with an age of several Gyr \citep{DMM+21, HR24} and a total mass ranging from 5000~M$_\odot$ \citep{PCK+11} to a few $10^4$~M$_\odot$ \citep{HR24}.
-The cluster is relatively compact and follows a single-mass King density profile up to $\sim600\arcsec$, with a core region of $r_{\rm c}\sim2\farcm66$, compactness of $c\sim1.06$ and a central surface brightness of $\mu\sim17.5$ mag per asrcsec$^2$ \citep{DMC+15}.
-The relatively high surface brightness and compactness thus lead to a crowded stellar environment, making NGC~6791 a possible birthplace of pulsars, similar to the pulsars in globular clusters \citep{VER02, HCT10, BHS+13}.
+The cluster is relatively compact and follows a single-mass King density profile up to $\sim600\arcsec$, with a core region of $r_{\rm c}\sim2\farcm66$, compactness of $c\sim1.06$ and a central surface brightness of $\mu\sim17.5$ mag per arcsec$^2$ \citep{DMC+15}.
+The relatively high surface brightness and compactness thus lead to a crowded stellar environment, making NGC~6791 a possible birthplace of pulsars, similar to globular clusters \citep{VER02, HCT10, BHS+13}.
+If J1922+37 is associated with NGC~6791, it then becomes interesting to understand its formation mechanism.

-Following \cite{BHS+13}, we estimate the expected number of pulsar discoveries, $\lambda$, in NGC~6791 in three steps.
-First, using the cluster parameters above, we computed the central luminosity density, $\rho_{\rm c}$, according to the prescription given by \cite{DJO93}.
-Second, we obtained the encounter rate $\Gamma\sim\rho_{\rm c}^2r_{\rm c}^3/\sigma_v \approx 162$ assuming a King potential model \citep{DMC+15} and a velocity dispersion of $\sigma_v\sim 2$~km~s$^{-1}$.
-Note that $\Gamma$ has been normalized so that the encounter rate of 47~Tuc is $\Gamma_{\rm 47~Tuc}=1000$ \citep{BHS+13}.
-Finally, the expected number of pulsars is found by $\ln \lambda = -1.1 + 1.5\log_{10}\Gamma$ \citep{TL13, GSW+24}, which gives $\lambda\sim9$ potential discoveries.
-This result is also in general agreement with the estimation using escape velocity; see \citet[][Fig. 2]{YZQ+24}.
-Therefore, more pulsars are likely in NGC~6791, and it deserves future observations.